bearbordersmall.GIF

-Storytelling is one of the most engaging of human arts, and what greater inspiration to a storyteller’s imagination than the stars of night.
-This book of star tales has its roots in a series of skywatching guides that I produced in conjunction with the great Dutch celestial cartographer Wil Tirion.
-As I came to describe each constellation, I found myself wondering abut its origin and the way in which ancient people had personified it in mythology.
-Astronomy books did not contain satisfactory answers; they either gave no mythology at all, or they recounted stories that, I later discovered, were not true to the Greek originals.
-In addition, many authors seemed unaware of the true originators of several of the constellations introduced since ancient Greek times.
-I decided, therefore, to write my own book on the history and mythology of the constellations, and a fascinating undertaking it proved to be.
+STORYTELLING is one of the most engaging of human arts, and what greater inspiration to a storyteller’s imagination than the stars of night.
+My interest in star tales has its roots in a series of skywatching guides that I produced in conjunction with the great Dutch celestial cartographer Wil Tirion.
+As I came to describe each constellation, I found myself wondering about its origin and the way in which ancient people had personified it in mythology.

 Since ancient astronomers regarded each constellation as embodying a picture of a mythological character or an animal, rather than as simply an area of sky as defined by today’s surveyor-astronomers, it seemed natural to illustrate each constellation with a picture from an old star map.
 These star maps are works of art in themselves, and are among the most elegant treasures bequeathed to us by astronomers of the past.
 The constellations give us a very real link with the most ancient civilizations.
 It is a heritage that we can share whenever we look at the night sky.